TysonChickens/PythonCrashCourse_Notes/Chapter_5/Ch5_IfStatements.md

 ## Ignoring Case When Checking for Equality

 Testing for equality is case sensitive in Python.
-For exmaple, two values with different capitalization are not considered equal:
+For example, two values with different capitalization are not considered equal:

 ``` python
 car = 'Audi'